Gdańsk Główny railway station: Modernisation

 In the early 1990s, during the general overhaul of the train station, a two-level hall was built for shops.
 This did not prove popular and was demolished in 2013.

-Modernisation work is set to take place in early 2017.
-The work will remove changes made to the northern part of the building, replace windows and doors, update the passenger information system, security systems, introduce escalators, renewed lifts and an extension of the tunnel located to the east of the station.
-The estimated cost of the reconstruction will amount to about 50 million zł, and will take about 18 months.
+Modernisation work took place in early 2017.
+The work aimed to remove changes made to the northern part of the building, replace windows and doors, update the passenger information system, security systems, introduce escalators, renewed lifts and an extension of the tunnel located to the east of the station.
+The project also included the restoration and reintroduction of the details that had been lost or damaged as a result of World War II.
+In 2023, the reconstruction of the railway station was completed and cost a total of PLN 120 million.

 In terms of the reconstruction of the railway infrastructure, PKP PLK plans to overhaul long-distance platforms 1 and 2 and the tunnels, replace lighting (preserving their historical shapes) and installation of passenger information systems, elevators and escalators.

 Train services

 The station is served by the following services: